NathanCheshire/StudentScraper/README.md

 ## MapQuest.py

 This script is what I used to query the MapQuest API and convert all of the student addresses within my postgres local db to lat,lon pairs.
 Resultingly, this opens a plethora of possible data visualizations.
-Both the home address and office address for each valid user were converted to lat, lon pairs which are stored in their respective tables: home_addresses, office_addresses.
-This schemas include the netid as the PK, as well as a double for both the lat and lon.
+Both the home address for each valid user were converted to lat, lon pairs which are stored in the same students table.

 ## MapGenerator.py

 This is the main data visualization script file.
 It contains methods such as getting an aerial view of a student's home based soley on their netid, producing a heat map of all students at MSU, and even state by state visualizations for statitistics such as enrollment by state (as one would expect it's extremely biased towards MS since as of 12-8-21, 71.73% of students at MSU have a home address within Mississippi.
 This stat can be seen in `Data/StudentsByStateNormalized.csv`).

-## Example
+## Examples

-By calling `generateStaticImageFromNetid()` and passing in a netid such as `wvb26`, I can produce the following figure within seconds.
-I find this an exceptionally cool party trick (if you're into parties and all that).

 ## Figure 1 - Aerial Address Generation soley from netid

 <img src="https://i.imgur.com/mS6MiE7.png" data-canonical-src="https://i.imgur.com/mS6MiE7.png" width = 400px height = 400px/>

-## Example 2

-By calling `pathFromNetidToNetid()` and passing in two netids, I can produce the following figure depicting the addresses of the two students as well as a path from point to point navigatable by common roads.
-These waypoints also include exact student information such as full name, netid, and an html formatted address.

-## Figure 2 - Route from netid to netid
+## Figure 2 - Route from netid alpha to netid beta

 <img src="https://i.imgur.com/GunFwRK.png" data-canonical-src="https://i.imgur.com/GunFwRK.png" width = 400px height = 400px/>

-## Example 3 - Generalized Visualization
+## Figure 3 - Heatmap

 Utilizing all of the lat,lon pairs outputed via the `MapQuest.py` script, I used Follium to generate a heatmap of all students who had public addresses that attended MSU during the Fall 2021 semester.
 The Visualization for this can be seen at the following link:
 <b>https://nathancheshire.github.io/StudentHeatFall2021<b/>

-## Example 4 - StreetView Visualizations
+## Figure 4 - StreetView Visualizations

 As can be seen in `MapGenerator.py`, a method exists called `generateStreetViewImage()`.
 Using this method, which simply takes a netid, I can produce a figure showing the student a picture of their house as if I was standing outside.
-Not creepy at all I swear, it's for research purposes!
+In testing this works for upwards of 70% I estimate for all students; a number I find acceptable.
+I plan to make a backend for this program which can be access via a Cyder account